 This meal is PERFECT for making ahead and freezing.
 See the specific instructions below if you happen to stumble across a plethora of bell peppers and you’re not sure what to do with them.

 Bell peppers lose their crunch once they’re thawed from a frozen state, so this eliminates the need to boil the peppers before stuffing.
 Skip that step and follow the directions through the filling.
 Then, double wrap each pepper in plastic wrap individually and freeze upright on a cookie sheet.
-When they’re frozen through, place them in a labeled ziploc bag.
+When they’re frozen through, place them in a labeled freezer bag.
 To serve dinner:

 - Remove and unwrap as many peppers as needed.